PetrKryslUCSD/FinEtoolsUseCase/Method_1/method1.md

 # Method 1

-The user creates the file `Q4spheren.jl` with the  function `Q4spheren`.
+The user creates the file [`Q4spheren.jl`](Q4spheren.jl) with the  function `Q4spheren`.
 The user then establishes the public interface in the module `add2FinEtools` in the file `add2FinEtools.jl`.

-The  example file `examplemesh.jl` draws in the FinEtools package with this entire  public interface (as defined by the developer), plus the public interface of the added function `Q4spheren`:
+The  example file `examplemesh.jl` draws in the FinEtools package with its entire  public interface (as defined by the developer), plus the public interface of the added function `Q4spheren` (as defined by the user):

 ```
 using FinEtools